Basic Income Plus

 - Universal pharmacare.
-All Canadians should have access to a common list of drugs that would carry a co-payment of $2, while other drugs would cost $5 as a co-payment.
-(As recommended by a federal advisory council.)
+All Canadians should have access to a common list of drugs that is truly universal and free from co-pays.

 - Green economy.
 It’s time to invest heavily to create meaningful, well-paying jobs that serve a social purpose and address our climate crisis.

 - More public enterprises.
 This means encouraging all levels of government to consider owning and running, on the people’s behalf, key enterprises.
 This might mean a pharmaceutical lab or a green energy company.
 We must limit corporate ownership in important sectors like these and others.